MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/yammer-and-office-365.md

  **Q. One of our users is redirected to the wrong Yammer network.**

 A. This can happen if your network is in an unsupported configuration with 1 tenant and many Yammer networks.
-Read about the [One Office 365 tenant associated with many Yammer networks (1 tenant: many networks)](#OneTenantManyNetworks.md).
 You can either [consolidate your Yammer networks](consolidate-multiple-yammer-networks.md), or change the user's account, as explained in [A Yammer user is displayed as former member when you use Office 365 sign in for Yammer](https://go.microsoft.com/fwlink/?LinkId=871019).